|

 The Flash - YES.
 This is great.
 The art is BEAUTIFUL.
 I'm loving the storyline so far, too, I'm up to date with it, can't wait to see where this one goes, too.
 Intriguing stuff with the character, I love that Iris and he aren't an item.
 I think we're going to get the origin in the next issue, that should be fantastic.
 This could be one of my favorites out of the lot, honestly.

 JLA - I'm liking this!
-Up to date with it, the art is just fracking incredible.
+Up to date with it, the art is just fucking incredible.
 The story's kinda standard but still really fun.
 It reminds me a lot of the Justice League animated series, honestly, and that's NEVER a bad thing.
 I'll keep on with this one.

 The Savage Hawkman - I don't know too much about Hawkman, however I did really like this issue.
-Not a poop ton, but I liked it enough to want to buy the rest to see what's going on with it.
+Not a SHIT ton, but I liked it enough to want to buy the rest to see what's going on with it.
 I know the basics of Hawkman so it's cool to see stuff changing and the main character not knowing what's going on.

 Superman - I'm liking this a lot so far.
 Up to date with it.
-I love the changes in it, he's still a bit of a vagina, isn't with Lois at all, the Daily Planet stuff.
+I love the changes in it, he's still a bit of a dick, isn't with Lois at all, the Daily Planet stuff.
 Really fun.
 A little dense, though, and for no reason, especially issue #3, but still, I liked it.
 Like Action, great sci fi elements to it.
 Good to see that.
 I can't WAIT to see Jurgens and Giffen take over.

-Swamp Thing - darn.
+Swamp Thing - DAMN.
 This might be my favorite one of the bunch, and I've only read #1.
 Prior to this, I only JUST read for the first time anything Swamp Thing related, The Saga of The Swamp Thing, Alan Moore's first book.
 Loved it, a lot.
 This was very similar in tone to it.
 It's downright terrifying in moments.
 I literally cringed and went, "Yuggghhh!" at a couple things.
 I can't wait to get the rest of these.
 Fantastic.

 Wonder Woman - Whoa!
 This one is great!
 Brutal as heck!
 Diana is full of attitude and not annoyingly so.
-She's fracking bad booty.
+She's fucking bad ass.
 Very violent!
 I LOVE the storyline, too, thus far.
 Very intriguing, very fun.
 I'm up to date with this one and look forward to getting more.
 Art took some getting used to but now it totally fits.
 As I said, story is awesome.
 I'm really digging it.

 I gotta say, I'm enjoying the heck out of this whole New 52 thing.
 Feel like a kid again, going to the shop, seeing where things are going in the stories.
 I'm quite happy.
 I want to try out Captain Atom and Catwoman, too.